rapidsurveys/bbw/cran-comments.md

 ## Resubmission - 16 January 2018
+This is resubmission.
+In this version, I have corrected the DOI references format as per required specification.
+Checks run with results below.

+## Resubmission - 16 January 2018
 This is a resubmission.
 In this version, I have added references to classical approach to bootstrapping for cluster samples and references for application of the blocked weighted bootstrap for analysing data from cluster surveys.
 Checks